 The new Cleo L.A.
-Live has DTLA in a mouthwatering food frenzy.
+LIVE has DTLA in a mouthwatering food frenzy.
 Based on Chef Danny Elmaleh’s award-winning Mediterranean concept—with small plates for sharing—Cleo’s latest outpost has a menu tailored exclusively for the new location.
 That means you can savor all the traditional Cleo items, but also otherworldly specials like the P.S.W. breakfast special: Fried chicken with pumpkin spice waffles, whipped kabocha butter, maple syrup and orange—oh my.
-Stop by for breakfast, lunch or dinner, and don’t forget to try a cocktail any time of the day, made from fresh juices and ingredients.

 sbe.com/nightlife/locations/hyde-staplescenter 1111 S Figueroa St/ Los Angeles, CA 90015